 With agencies or ad networks, you’ll be able to get set up quickly.
 You’ll have someone who will work with you to get you the best deals and best spots that will convert well for you.
 However, it comes at a price.
 You’ll have higher minimums to get started.
 And if your rep doesn’t do his or her job well, you could lose a lot of money.

-You won’t have the same connections to get better prices per click if you buy direct.
+You won’t have the same connections to get better prices per click if you buy directly.
 But you won’t have such high minimums to get started.
-You can directly monitor your own campaigns to keep a tighter control on your CTR and your CPC.
+You can directly monitor your campaigns to keep tighter control of your CTR and your CPC.

-So which should you do for Media Buying?
+So what should you do for Media Buying?

 If you have a ton of money and don’t mind leaving everything in someone else’s hands.
 Using an agency might be a good idea.
-Otherwise, media buying direct is definitely the way to go.
+Otherwise, media buying directly is the way to go.
 You’ll have more control and you can get started without a bunch of money upfront.